tCS – Transcranial Stimulation (aka) tES – Transcranial Electrical Stimulation

 ECT – Electroconvulsive therapy, or “shock therapy”

-A fantastic comparison of tDCS, tACS, tRNS, and tACS can be found in the July 2014 book, The Stimulated Brain – Cognitive Enhancement Using Non-Invasive Brain Stimulation (Page 38, Figure 2.1) edited by Roi Cohen Kadosh.
+A fantastic comparison of tDCS, tACS, tRNS, and tACS from the July 2014 book, The Stimulated Brain – Cognitive Enhancement Using Non-Invasive Brain Stimulation (Page 38, Figure 2.1) edited by Roi Cohen Kadosh.